apache/nuttx/configs/efm32-g8xx-stk/README.txt

 ======

   2014-10-28.
 Testing is still in progress.
-At this point all basic boot operations are successful:  The LEDs work and the application tasks appear to be successfully started.
+At this point all basic boot
+    operations are successful:  The LEDs work and the application tasks appear to be successfully started.
 LED2 is on and LED0 is glowing (meaning that interrupts are being processed).
 However, I get no output on PE0.
 Data appears to be sent (at least by efm32_lowputc()).
 However, no signal activity is present on PE0.

-  I am, of course, thinking that this is a pin configuration issue.
+  2014-10-29:  The NuttX is running on the EFM32 Gecko Starter Kit.
+There
+    are not many peripherals to test in that configuration, but the NuttShell (NSH) is working over LEUART0 at 2400 baud (certainly that could go up to 4800.
+The documentation says that 9600 is also possible on the LEUART, but I am not sure how).

+    I originally planned to use UART0 at 115200 baud, but I never could get any output from the board.
+I reviewd my pin configuration and clocking carefully and the USART seems to think it is working correctly.
+So I am thinking that there is some board issue that prohibits that option (probably because UART0 is used with the board controller???).
+Pins are not available for other U[S]ARTs on the board.

+  2014-10-29:  Calibrated the delays loops.

+  2014-10-29:  The start-up time is long -- about a second.
+I have traced
+    this to the default delay in bringing up the LFCLK in efm32_clockconfig.
+    The default, reset setting of the LFXOTIMEOUT field of the CMU_CTRL register is 3 which corresponds to a delay of 32768 cycles, or a full second.
+I have not experimented to see if this delay can be reduced.

 LEDs
 ====